-eDriving’s Fortune-250 clients like Amazon and J&J were concerned about their 200+ global fleet drivers’ safety and a related rise in insurance costs.
+eDriving’s mission is to improve driver safety worldwide.
+Fortune-250 clients like Amazon and Johnson & Johnson were concerned about their 200+ global fleet drivers’ safety and a related rise in insurance costs.
 We found that attitude and drowsy driving were the biggest culprits.
-I led the development of behavior-centered, action-oriented coaching content for their smart-phone-based SaaS product Mentor, contributing to a 67% decrease in collisions with the test fleet EcoLabs.
-This and additional studies enabled the company to make a direct correlation between the app content delivered and the drivers’ FICO-based safe driving score.
+As Creative Director of Content, I led the development of behavior-centered, action-oriented coaching content for their smart-phone-based SaaS product Mentor, contributing to a 67% decrease in crashes with the test fleet, EcoLabs.
+This and additional studies enabled the company to confirm a direct correlation between the app content delivered and engaged with on a daily basis, and the drivers’ FICO-based safe driving score.

 The One Drop Foundation provides access to safe water, sanitation and hygiene.
 They sought to templatize and scale their social art program, as well as demonstrate its effect on global communities.
 I advised on and co-developed their Social Art for Behavior Change Approach, a process that engages whole communities on the importance of clean and hygienic Water, Sanitation, and Hygiene (WASH) practices.
 The data-informed approach includes behavioral research (barrier analysis and Knowledge, Attitude Practice (KAP) studies) an action plan, and content guidance adapted to target groups, influencers, desired behaviors, and local contexts.
 Participating communities in Asia, Africa and Latin America have seen measured increase in water tariff compliance and improved clean water and hygiene practices since implementation.